Ben 10: Protector of Earth: Plot

-At the Grand Canyon, a mosquito-like drone sucks most of the DNA out of Ben's Omnitrix while he's sleeping.
-The next morning, a giant object crashes into the mountains and Ben finds out he can't transform into any of his aliens except Four Arms and Heatblast.
+At the Grand Canyon in Arizona, a mosquito-like drone sucks most of the DNA out of Ben's Omnitrix while he is sleeping.
+The next morning, a giant object crashes into the mountains and Ben finds out he cannot transform into any of his aliens except for Four Arms and Heatblast.
 After fighting through multiple drones, he defeats a Giant Mech Drone and finds an Omnitrix Crystal which gives him access to XLR8.

 Later, the Tennysons go to Mesa Verde and find Vilgax's drones and the Forever Knights fighting.
 After defeating the knights and drones, a Forever Knight tells them that Enoch has used Area 51's technology to make a battle robot to fight Ben.
 They go to Area 51 in Nevada and fight Enoch, but he recovers and flees inside his robot.
 After defeating Enoch's battle robot at the Hoover Dam, Ben finds another Omnitrix Crystal which regains access to Cannonbolt.

-When the Tennysons head to San Francisco, California for a vacation, they find out that Kevin 11 and some plant creatures have escaped from the Null Void.
+When the Tennysons head to San Francisco, California for a vacation, they find out that Kevin Levin and some plant creatures have escaped from the Null Void.
 He kidnaps Grandpa Max, but later gets sucked to the Null Void again by Ben at a lumber mill in Oregon.
-After fighting through Crater Lake, they head to the Space Needle in Seattle where the mother plant has made its home and infecting the city.
+After fighting through Crater Lake, they head to the Space Needle in Seattle, Washington where the mother plant has made its home and infecting the city.
 After defeating it, Ben finds an Omnitrix Crystal which gives him access to Wildvine.